Kloudless/kloudless-python/README.md

   if it is rate-limited, or by checking the Retry-After header in the response.
   Set to `None` to never retry.
 You can also set this to your own sub-class to handle retries in some custom manner.
 See `throttling.py` for more information.
+* `headers`: A dictionary of headers to send on every request.
+Headers included on individual requests will take precedence.
+See `config.py` for some examples.

 ### Resources